 - Be constructive.
 Similarly, you need to make sure feedback stays constructive and actionable so that preprint authors can easily respond to the feedback and possibly incorporate the constructive suggestions into the final publication.

 - Be honest.
 Being constructive does not mean you have to lie or only bring up positive comments.
-It means you have to write your suggestions in a way that is not insulting for the authors and that can lead to an easy incorporation of that feedback.
-Constructive negative comments followed by a rational and possibly examples/suggestions on how to improve the issue are welcome.
+It means you have to write your suggestions in a way that is not insulting to the authors and that can lead to easy incorporation of that feedback.
+Constructive negative comments followed by rational and possibly examples/suggestions on how to improve the issue are welcome.